Cats and Coyotes

 In these cases, most owners keep their cats indoors because of the risk of predation by coyotes.
 Outdoors cats must co-exist with coyotes as best they can.

 Chicago is one of the largest cities in North America with a human population of over 8 million.
-The study took place from 2008 to 2010 at various locations in the northwestern suburbs, including public parks, conservation areas, and a private wildlife reserve.
+The study took place from at various locations in the northwestern suburbs, including public parks, conservation areas, and a private wildlife reserve.
 The research team was already collecting data on coyotes in this area, making it the perfect location for a study of how cats manage to co-exist with coyotes.

 The scientists tracked the cats at night using the radio-collars.
 This is the time of day that free-ranging cats are most active (although we know that owned cats adapt their routines to those of their owners).